-The Toronto Stock Exchange has adopted a requirement that each listed company incorporated in Canada disclose its corporate governance practices with reference to a series of guidelines (the "Governance Guidelines") contained in the final report of the TSE Committee on Corporate Governance.
-The Montréal Exchange has adopted a similar requirement.
-These guidelines (which are not mandatory) address the constitution of boards and committees, their functions, their independence from management and other means of ensuring sound corporate governance.
+The Toronto Stock Exchange has adopted a requirement that each listed company incorporated in Canada disclose its corporate governance practices with reference to a series of guidelines (the "Governance Guidelines").
+These guidelines (which are not mandatory) address the constitution of boards and committees, their functions, their independence from Management and other means of ensuring sound corporate governance.

 The Corporate Governance Committee has the responsibility of reviewing the Governance Guidelines and to report to the Board of Directors as to specific measures to be taken by the Company with respect thereto.
-In early June 1999, a meeting of the Board of Directors was held to discuss the report of the Corporate Governance Committee and adopt the necessary resolutions.
+In June 2001, a meeting of the Board of Directors was held to discuss the report of the Corporate Governance Committee and adopt the necessary resolutions.